 Along with aligning the foot structure, the custom orthotic reduces muscular fatigue to provide efficient muscle performance.

-City View Chiropractic is proud to work with Premier Orthotics Lab to provide you with quality footwear and custom orthotics in Mississauga.
+City View Chiropractic is proud to work with Premier Orthotics Lab (POL) to provide you with quality footwear and custom orthotics in Mississauga.